talon-one/talon_one.rb/docs/ManagementApi.md

 api_instance = TalonOne::ManagementApi.new
 loyalty_program_id = 56 # Integer | Identifier of the card-based loyalty program containing the loyalty card.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint. opts = {
-  end_date: DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | Used to return expired, active, and pending loyalty balances before this timestamp.
+  end_date: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Used to return expired, active, and pending loyalty balances before this timestamp.
 You can enter any past, present, or future timestamp value.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
 The time zone setting >   considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
+  balances: 'balances_example' # String | Filters which balance fields are included in the CSV export.
+By default, all balance fields are included.
+When this parameter is provided, only the listed fields contain values and the rest are returned empty.
+Accepted values: - `currentBalance` - `pendingBalance` - `expiredBalance` - `spentBalance` - `negativeBalance`  Multiple values must be provided as a comma-separated list.  **Note:** - The `negativeBalance` value is not supported for card balance exports. - Providing an unsupported or invalid value returns a `400 Bad Request` error.
 }

 begin